About the data

-Data from the Labour Force Survey estimated there to be 249,000 16-64 year olds in employment in Somerset between October 2017 and September 2018, a rate of 79.6%.
-This is the highest rate seen for many years.
-It is also above the South West rate of 78.7% and significantly higher than the UK rate of 75%.
-Within Somerset the highest employment rate was in Taunton Deane (83.7%), where 55,200 working age residents were in employment, closely followed by South Somerset (83.6%) with 78,900.
-The three remaining districts had broadly similar employment rates, close to the national average.
-Mendip had the lowest rate of 75% with 48,600 16-64 year olds employed, West Somerset had a rate of 75.3% with 13,200 employed, and Sedgemoor had a rate of 75.8% with 53,600 employed.
+Data from the Labour Force Survey estimated there to be 247,500 16-64 year olds in employment in Somerset between Jan 2022 and Dec 2022, a rate of 77.8%.
+It is slightly below the South West rate of 81.1% and higher than the UK rate of 75.5%.
+Within Somerset the highest employment rate was in Mendip (84.4%), where 56,300 working age residents were in employment, closely followed by Somerset West and Taunton (77.3%) with 67,100.
+Jointly Sedgemoor and South Somerset had the lowest rate of 75.2%.

 Unemployment, as defined by the International Labour Organisation (ILO), refers to people who are without a job who have been actively seeking work in the past four weeks and are available to start work in the next two weeks, or, who are out of work, have found a job and are waiting to start it in the next two weeks.

-Between October 2017 and September 2018, it is estimated that there were 7,600 unemployed working age residents in Somerset.
-This is a rate of 2.9%, which is broadly similar to the South West average of 3.0%, but notably lower than the UK average of 4.3%.
-Data at district level is typically less robust and was not available for West Somerset at all, but among the remaining Somerset districts the unemployment rate was highest in Mendip at 6.6% and lowest in South Somerset as 1.2%.
+Between Jan and Dec 2022, it is estimated that there were 7,800 unemployed working age residents in Somerset.
+This is a rate of 3.1%, which is broadly similar to the South West average of 2.7%.
+Data at district level is typically less robust, unemployment rate was highest in Sedgemoor at 5.4% and lowest in South Somerset with 2.9%.

 Economic inactivity is that section of the working age population not in employment nor actively seeking employment.
 These persons are therefore not part of the working population.
 The main reasons for economic inactivity include being a student, looking after family or home, being long-term sick, and being retired.

-Data from the Labour Force Survey (LFS) in January 2019 estimated there were 56,400 economically inactive residents aged 16-64 in Somerset between October 2017 and September 2018.
-This is roughly 18% of Somerset’s working age population and the lowest rate of economic inactivity seen in Somerset since 2015.
-This was narrowly lower than the rate for the whole of the South West of 18.9% and notably lower than the UK average of 21.7%.
-At the district level within Somerset, Taunton Deane had approximately 9,700 economically inactive working age residents and the lowest economic inactivity rate of 14.7%, followed closely by South Somerset with 14,600 and a rate of 15.5%.
-The highest economic inactivity rate of 22.9% was in West Somerset, where 4,000 16-64 year olds were economically inactive.
+Data from the Labour Force Survey (LFS) estimated there were 62,900 economically inactive residents aged 16-64 in Somerset between Jan – Dec 2022.
+This is 19.8% of Somerset’s working age this was narrowly higher than the rate for the whole of the South West of 19.5%, but lower than the UK average (21.7%).
+At the district level within Somerset, Mendip had approximately 8,300 economically inactive working age residents and the lowest economic inactivity rate of 12.5%, followed by Sedgemoor with 14,700 and a rate of 20.5%.
+The highest economic inactivity rate of 22.6% was in South Somerset, where 21,100.
+Somerset West and Taunton had 21.6% with 18,800 16-64 year olds economically inactive.